Who Let the Dogs Out (Lambrini Girls album): Promotion and release

+The band released a video for "No Homo" in February and a Peaches remix of "Cuntology 101" in September.
+In November, the band released a limited edition vinyl edition of the album titled Slutcore Version For Kids Who Can't Read Good, a reference to Zoolander.
+The version had a cover designed by David Shrigley and ran for 3,000 copies.

 Reception

 Who Let the Dogs Out received widespread acclaim from critics.
 According to review aggregator Metacritic, the album holds a score of 83 out of 100 based on 17 critic reviews, indicating "universal acclaim".
-The album received positive reviews from Petridis, the Financial Times, When the Horn Blows, Pitchfork, The Soundboard Reviews, Beats Per Minute, DIY, The Arts Desk, Kerrang!, Clash, Rolling Stone, Dork, NME, AllMusic, Narc, Classic Rock, Louder, The Skinny, and MusicOMH, though Sputnikmusic gave it a negative review.
+The album received positive reviews from Alexis Petridis, Robert Christgau, the Financial Times, When the Horn Blows, Pitchfork, The Soundboard Reviews, Beats Per Minute, DIY, The Arts Desk, Kerrang!, Clash, Rolling Stone, Dork, NME, AllMusic, Narc, Classic Rock, Louder, The Skinny, KFJC, and MusicOMH, though Sputnikmusic gave it a negative review.
 Initially forecast to chart at No. 3 on the UK Albums Chart, the album instead made that week's listing at No. 16, and made No. 2 in the Independent Albums Chart and No. 1 in the Rock & Metal Chart.
+The album subsequently appeared at No. 15 on Rough Trade's Albums of the Year list and won the HERcury Prize.